GithubApres/sql-challenge/README.md

 There are 8 questions to evaluate and create SQL queries .
 Submitted is an .sql file that contains each of the questions as an SQL query .

+I was able to speak with a TA through Calendly and we discussed the approach to this assignment and  it was helpful to understand the process and criteria of the module .

 Alessia Presotto